-The CA's units authorised to perform registration functions, Customer Organisations acting as Customers of certification services and authorised by CA, or other organisations selected and authorised as RAs, with which the CA makes written agreements, can act as Registration Authorities.

-Through those agreements, RAs are obliged to comply with this CPS for their part.
+The CA's units authorised to perform registration functions, Customers acting as Customers of certification services and authorised by CA, or other organisations selected and authorised as RAs, with which the CA makes written agreements, can act as RAs.
+Through those agreements, RAs are obliged to follow this CPS for their part.

-The RA is responsible for the following activities on behalf of a CA:
+The RA responsibilities for the following activities on behalf of a CA include:

-- Identification and authentication of certificate Subjects - Initiating or pass along revocation requests for certificates - Approving applications for new, renewal or re-keying certificates
+- Identification and authentication of certificate subjects - Initiating or passing along revocation requests for certificates - Approving applications for renewal or re-keying certificates